 Did You Receive Your Presidential Alert Test Today?
-If Not, FEMA Want To Hear From You
+If Not, FEMA Wants To Hear From You

-For those who have a smartphone, you will have already been alerted to the fact that the first Presidental alert was issued at around 2:18 p.m.
+For those who have a smartphone, you will have already been alerted to the fact that the first Presidential alert was issued at around 2:18 p.m.
 ET.

 “Presidential Alert,” your phone would have read.
 “THIS IS A TEST of the National Wireless Emergency Alert System.
 No action is needed.”